 I make sure to get probiotics from a variety of different sources – Farmhouse Culture Kraut and Gut Shots are my favorite (I take a few swigs of the gut shot daily), along with Kombucha and occasionally Kefir (Forager makes a great dairy-free version).

-I always recommend, as with anything to start out slowww, and of course talk to your health care professional, and all of that jazz.
+I always recommend, as with anything to start out slowww, and of course talk to your health care professional before taking any new supplements.
 Depending on what shape your gut is in can depend on how well you tolerate probiotics.

-Our bodies will always tell us what’s up…it’s just up to us to actually pay attention.
-As they say…listen to the whisper before you ever have to hear the scream.
-WISE words.
+Our bodies will always tell us what’s up, it’s just up to us to actually pay close attention.

 Even today, I continuously work on my gut health, because I truly believe that it’s the base to my entire well-being.

-After traveling for the past few weeks, I intuitively felt that my gut could use an extra boost, so I’ve been back on the train of drinking a bone broth latte every morning, adding in 2 scoops of collagen into my coffee/tea, as well as taking my probiotics 2x daily, instead of just once.
+After traveling for the past few weeks, I intuitively felt that my gut could use an extra boost, so I’ve been back on the train of drinking a bone broth latte every morning, adding in 2 scoops of collagen into my matcha/tea, and continuing with probiotics.
 In just a week I’ve already noticed a difference, and my overall energy has been amazing!

 Of course this will be different for everyone, as what works for me may be the complete opposite of what works for you.
 It’s my hope that this simply gives you a place to start, or a different perspective on how healing is possible.